tusharf5/tusharsharma.dev/content/posts/2019-03-10/index.md

 category: 'Javascript'
 uid: 'es10-flatmap-for-mapping-and-filtering'
 draft: false
-excerpt: "That's one ES10 feature which I think I will use frequently moving on"
+excerpt: "That's one ES10 feature which I think I will use frequently moving on."
 tags:
   - javascript
   - snippets